fizalihsan/fizalihsan.github.io/source/technology/bigdata-frameworks.md

 * A key feature of Apache Kafka is that of retention, or the durable storage of messages for some period of time.
 * Kafka brokers are configured with a default retention setting for topics
-	* time-based: retaining messages for some period of time (e.g. 7 days) or
+	* **time-based**: retaining messages for some period of time (e.g. 7 days) or
-	* size-based: until the topic reaches a certain size in bytes (e.g. 1 gigabyte).
+	* **size-based**: until the topic reaches a certain size in bytes (e.g. 1 gigabyte).
 Once these limits are reached, messages are expired and deleted so that the retention configuration is a minimum amount of data available at any time.
-	* log-compact-based: Topics may also be configured as ***log compacted***, which means that Kafka will retain only the last message produced with a specific key.
+	* **log-compact-based**: Topics may also be configured as ***log compacted***, which means that Kafka will retain only the last message produced with a specific key.
 	Log compaction ensures the following:
 		* Ordering of messages is always maintained
 		* The messages will have sequential offsets and the offset never changes